There was a time

 1. Horrible Infanticide (Part One) 2.
 Manila Terror 3.
 Natures Death 4.
 Wood Of Necrophiliac 5.
 Vengeance (Horrible Infanticide Part Two) 6.
 Intruder 7.
 The Galley 8.
 War Of Independence 9.
 Eisbein (Mit Sauerkraut)

-Protected From Reality is every bit as hectic as Back To The Weapons and then some, fortunately also better produced.
-Possibly Living Death's most consistent release, this album plays out for a large part almost as fast as thrash metal can reasonably be.
-All this without sacrifing any accuracy in the process, and the outcome is technically quite impressive indeed.
-It still carries Living Death's customary trademarks in the sound, and you certainly cannot mistake the album for any other band's release for a second.
-For some reason a few of these tracks can leave you somewhat cold in the long run, though, maybe only for the subjective feel that the high speed makes some of these songs blend together and therefore it becomes less easy to distinguish them from each other.
-Whatever, it is a fact that Protected From Reality is a definite quality release and one of Living Death's better efforts.
+Protected From Reality is every bit as hectic as Back To The Weapons and then some.
+Possibly Living Death's most consistent release, this album sounds for a large part almost as fast as thrash metal can reasonably be.
+All this without sacrificing any accuracy in the process, and the results are technically quite impressive indeed - you certainly cannot mistake it for any other band's output for a second.
+For some reason a few of these tracks may leave you somewhat cold in the long run, even if just for the subjective feel that the extreme speed makes it less easy to distinguish between songs.
+No matter what, Protected From Reality is a definite quality release and one of Living Death's better efforts.

 LIVING DEATH - Worlds Neuroses